awsdocs/aws-app-mesh-user-guide/doc_source/envoy.md

 The following environment variables help you to configure App Mesh with DogStatsD\.
 For more information, see the [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/) documentation\.

 `ENABLE_ENVOY_DOG_STATSD`
 Enables DogStatsD stats using `127.0.0.1:8125` as the default daemon endpoint\.
+To enable, set the value to `1`\.

 `STATSD_PORT`
 Specify a port value to override the default DogStatsD daemon port\.